TRohit20/signoz-demo/README.md

 ## Prerequisites

-This tutorial expects you to have basic understanding of Svelte or SvelteKit and JavaScript
+This tutorial expects you to have basic understanding of Svelte or SvelteKit and JavaScript.

 ## What is Observability?